 Most business clients interact with brands in different ways using a range of mediums such as TV, social media, and email.
-That is why marketers should use different channels to engage customers and potential clients.
+That is why marketers should use cross channel marketing tactics to engage customers and potential clients.

 The tricky part is connecting with these audiences through their favourite outlets in ways that attract their attention and keeps them engaged.
 Marketers need cross channel marketing strategies to achieve this objective.

 What is cross channel marketing?